BitBagCommerce/SyliusCmsPlugin/doc/use_case.md

 ## Summary

-In summary, the Bitbag SyliusCmsPlugin provides administrators with a range of tiles in the admin panel, including Blocks, Media, Pages, FAQ, and Sections.
+In summary, the BitBag SyliusCmsPlugin provides administrators with a range of tiles in the admin panel, including Blocks, Media, Pages, FAQ, and Sections.
 These tiles offer functionalities for managing reusable content blocks, media assets, CMS pages, frequently asked questions, and page sections.